IgnjatRadojicic/Plantitask/README.md

 ### Why the mocked DbContext was deleted

 The old harness mocked `DbSet`.
 It could not see global query filters, transactions or `ExecuteUpdate`, and those are exactly where the tenancy bugs live.
 It was never going to test the thing worth testing.

-The four service test classes built on it had also drifted past repair: `TestDataBuilder` invented its own role ids (`1 2 3 4` instead of the real `25 50 75 100`), so every role assertion was being graded against ranks that do not exist, and still reporting green.
+The four service test classes built on it had also drifted past repair. `TestDataBuilder` stopped compiling when `GroupRoleLookup` lost `PermissionLevel`, and its role ids had been invented anyway (`1 2 3 4` instead of the real `25 50 75 100`), so every role assertion was being graded against ranks that do not exist and still reporting green.

 ### Why not SQLite